Anchovy, Jamaica: Rail

 From 1895 to 1992 Anchovy was served by Anchovy railway station on the Kingston to Montego Bay railway.
-Although all services on the line have ceased the station building remains, however in serious disrepair.
+Although all services on the line have ceased, the station building remains, however in serious disrepair.

 Public amenities

-There is a primary school, post office, police station, an electoral office, a number of churches and various small retail outlets.
+There is a primary school, post office, police station, electoral office, several churches, as well as various small retail outlets.
 Anchovy High School attracts students from the Montego Bay area and has a long-standing exchange link with St Martin-in-the-Fields High School for Girls, Tulse Hill, London which is documented in the Anchovy High School library.

 Employment and economic activities

-Unemployment for School leavers and Young adults (18-25 yrs) is high, especially among males and is estimated to be approximately 60 percent.
+Unemployment for School leavers and Young adults (18-25 yrs) is high, especially among males, and is estimated to be approximately 60 percent.
 Employment opportunities mainly reside in the tourist and hotel industries that are concentrated in and around Montego Bay.

-Other self-employed persons engage in farming, transportation (drivers of taxis, buses, etc.), vending, automobile repair, to name a few.
+Other self-employed persons engage in farming, transportation (drivers of taxis, buses, etc.), vending, and automobile repair, to name a few.

-A few warehouses for business that are domiciled in Montego Bay are also present.
+A few warehouses for businesses that are domiciled in Montego Bay are also present.